 Performance outcomes Acceptable outcomes Applicant response (d) the ability to mitigate spillage, seepage or leakage from receptacles into adjacent areas and sensitive receiving waters and environments.
 Editor's note - the Environmental Protection (Waste Management) Policy 2008 provides guidance on the design of waste containers (receptacles) to ensure environmental harm (including nuisance) is avoided.
 Sensitive land use activities PO6 Sensitive land use activities are not established areas which will receive potentially incompatible impacts on amenity from surrounding, existing development activities and land uses.
-AO6.1 Sensitive land use activities are not established in areas that will be adversely impacted upon by existing land uses, activities and potential development possible in an area; or AO6.2 Sensitive land activities are located in areas where potential adverse amenity impacts mitigate all potential impacts through layout, design, operation and maintenance.
 R6.2 Complies The proposed dwelling house and forest stay land uses are considered to be sensitive land uses in the context of this AO.
 The nearest cabin will be located some 35 metres from the commercial operations of the service station and separated by dense vegetation ensuring that all potential impacts will be mitigated through design.
-Stormwater quality PO7 The quality of stormwater flowing over, through obeing discharged from development activities into watercourses and drainage lines is of adequate quality for downstream environments, with respective process. o stormwater over roofed and hard stand areas is directed to a lawful point of discharge.
+Stormwater quality PO7 The quality of stormwater flowing over, through obeing discharged from development activities into watercourses and drainage lines is of adequate quality for downstream environments, with respect stormwater over roofed and hard stand areas is directed to a lawful point of discharge.
 R7.1 Will Comply Stormwater over roofed and hard stand areas will be directed to a lawful point of discharge as required by Council. to: (a) the amount and type of pollutants borne f the activity; (b) maintaining natural stream flows; (c) the amount and type of site disturbance; (d) site management and control measures.
 AO7.2 Development ensures movement of stormwater over the site is not impeded or directed through potentially polluting activities.
 R7.2 Complies Development ensures movement of stormwater over the site is not impeded or directed through potentially polluting activities in so much as all accommodation units will have clearance above ground level.

-Performance outcomes Acceptable outcomes Applicant response AO7.3 Soil and water control measures are incorporated into the activity's design and operation to control sediment and erosion potentially entering watercourses, drainage lines and downstream receiving waters.
+• Performance outcomes Acceptable outcomes Applicant response AO7.3 Soil and water control measures are incorporated into the activity's design and operation to control sediment and erosion potentially entering watercourses, drainage lines and downstream receiving waters.
 Note - Planning scheme policy - FNQROC Regional Development Manual provides guidance on soil and water control measures to meet the requirements of the Environmental Protection Act 1994 .
 During construction phases of development, contractors and builders are to have consideration in their work methods and site preparation for their environmental duty to protect stormwater quality.
 R7.3 Will Comply Erosion and sediment control measures will be employed during the construction phase as relevant; however, it is noted that minimal ground disturbance is proposed.
-Pest plants (for material change of use on vacant land over 1,000m2) Development activities and sites provide for the removal of all pest plants and implement ongoing measures to ensure that pest plants do not reinfest the site or nearby sites.
+Pest plants (for material change of use on vacant land over 1,000m2) PO8 Development activities and sites provide for the removal of all pest plants and implement ongoing measures to ensure that pest plants do not reinfest the site or nearby sites.
 Editor's note - This does not remove or replace all land owner's obligations or responsibilities under the Land Protection (Pest and Stock Route Management) Act 2002.
 AO8.1 The land is free of declared pest plants before development establishes new buildings, structures and practices; or AO8.2 Pest plants detected on a development site are removed in accordance with a management plan prepared by an appropriately qualified person prior to construction of buildings and structures or earthworks.
 Note - A declaration from an appropriately qualified person validates the land being free from pest plants.
 Declared pest plants include locally declared and State declared pest plants.
 R8.2 Will Comply Pest plants detected on the development site will be removed in accordance with a management plan prepared by an appropriately qualified person prior to construction of buildings and structures or earthworks, where required by Council as a condition of approval.